 The defense insists the instrument was “dangerous” and that smashing it was “safety.”
 The prosecution replies: you don’t get safety by breaking gauges—you get it by reading them.

-Written by Pax52, in response to his own co-authored essay “Don’t Smash the Thermometer.”
+Written by Pax52, 31 January 2026, in response to his own co-authored essay“Don’t Smash the Thermometer.”

-Companion transcript—Appendix A: Jury Deliberations—an homage to Reginald Rose’s 12 Angry Men, follows twelve ordinary people as they discover the one sentence that lets them render a verdict without making a faith claim:
+Companion transcript—Appendix A: Jury Deliberations—written 31 January 2026, as an homage to Reginald Rose’s 12 Angry Men, follows twelve ordinary people as they discover the one sentence that lets them render a verdict without making a faith claim:

 “I don’t need to believe it’s a person to believe we sabotaged our instruments.”